jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 17, 2024**_
+Some analysts have expressed concerns that the stock market is over-valued as of now, so there might be a crash at some point.

 _**November 16, 2024**_
 Bitcoin recently reached an all time high of $80,000 USD.